Draco-lang/Language-suggestions/Specification/ControlFlow.md

 ## Goto

-Goto is an expression that evaluates to the `never` type.
+Goto is an expression that evaluates to the `unreachable` type.
 Labels are statements (or rather, declarations).

 ### Syntax